canonical/charmed-5g/docs/tutorials/mastering.md

 ## 5. Deploy SD-Core User Plane

-Create a Juju model to represent the User Plane, using the cloud `user-plane-cluster`, which was created in the Bootstrap step.
+On the `juju-controller` VM, create an overlay file for the UPF deployment.
 The following parameters can be set:

 - `access-gateway-ip`: this is the IP address of the gateway that knows how to route traffic from the UPF towards the gNB subnet
 - `access-interface`: the name of the MACVLAN interface on the Kubernetes host cluster to bridge to the `access` subnet